Oral Appliance Therapy – Parsippany, NJ

 The oral appliance works to counter this by gently shifting the jaw forward to keep the airway open.
 Therefore, you won’t have to worry about feeling lethargic from being awakened several times throughout the night from bouts of apnea.

-The solution, then, is to visit us at Rauchberg Dental Group to receive a custom oral appliance.
-Therefore, you’ll be able to get the rest you desperately need without the hassle of being attached to a cumbersome machine.
+The solution is to visit us at Rauchberg Dental Group to receive a custom oral appliance.
+You’ll be able to get the rest you desperately need without the hassle of being attached to a cumbersome machine.

-An oral appliance is designed to help patients who fit one of the following criteria:
+An oral appliance is designed to help patients who fit one or more of the following criteria:

 - Loud snorers